finos/datahelix/generator/README.md

 A command-line tool for generating data according to [profiles](../docs/Profiles.md).

-You must have Java v1.8 installed (it can be [downloaded here](https://www.java.com/en/download/manual.jsp)) to be able to run the generator.

 For an in-depth guide on how the generator may be used see the [step by step instructions](../docs/GettingStarted/StepByStepInstructions.md).